-Anglo-Saxon culture of Britain.
+The earliest origins of the family name Brokitt date back to the Anglo-Saxon culture of Britain.
 It was a name given to a young, headstrong person.
 The surname Brokitt is derived from the Old French words broque and brocke, which became the Old English words broket and brocket c.
 1410.
 All of these words refer to a stag in its second year with its first set of horns.
-CITATION[CLOSE]

 Early Origins of the Brokitt family

 The surname Brokitt was first found in Hertfordshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Brokitt research.
 Another 124 words (9 lines of text) covering the years 1500, 1540, 1611, 1690, 1609, 1662 and 1637 are included under the topic Early Brokitt History in all our PDF Extended History products and printed products wherever possible.